 Like personalization, customization is about tailoring content to meet the particular needs of your visitors.
 But unlike personalization, it doesn’t happen through automation: Here, you offer a visitor to choose the kind of information they want to see.

 The website allows a user to design their shoes and order them right away.

 In plain English, customization is done by a user, while personalization happens to a user without let or hindrance from them.

-Why content personalization is so critical in 2021
+Why content personalization is so critical

 Modern users struggle with tons of promotional messages every day, which makes their online experience and shopping process overwhelming.
 While people like the idea of having many options available, they want to choose among the best and most relevant when it comes to decision-making.